Top Data Science Courses 2020

 Programming and Data Wrangling

 To acquire this skill, you will have to know at least one kind of scripting language.
-Ideally, I recommend you start with Python or R. Whichever you choose, make sure you do one thing at a time.
+Ideally, I recommend you start with Python or R. Whichever you choose, ensure you do one thing at a time.

-To decide which one is better, read our guide on Python vs. R.
+To decide which is better, read our guide on Python vs. R.

 Python Resources to get started with: